 - Attribution required

 Honest take: The free plan is genuinely useful for testing.
 10 minutes is enough to generate a few sample clips and evaluate whether ElevenLabs quality meets your needs.
 But you cannot use the output commercially, so this is evaluation only.
+Try the free plan and judge the voice quality yourself.

 Starter: $5/month